abidakun1/SchemaFinder/README.md

 # SchemaFinder

-A Node.js CLI tool to extract GraphQL queries, mutations schemas from JavaScript code files  - optimized for JS auditing and recon.
+A Node.js CLI tool to extract GraphQL queries, mutations schemas from JavaScript code/files  - optimized for JS auditing and recon.
 Inspired by [LinkFinder](https://github.com/GerbenJavado/LinkFinder)